bradymadden97/qson/README.md

 # QSON
 QSON (for Quick JSON) is a JSON-generation tool that allows users to quickly formulate complex data in a ubiquitous structure using simple syntax.
 Write your data quickly and translate it to JSON format.

-**Version 2.0** includes both a command-line python script that can read in a text file and return a pretty-printed JSON file, and a node webapp that can read in qson input and display pretty-printed JSON.
+**Version 2.1** includes both a command-line python script that can read in a text file and return a pretty-printed JSON file, and a RESTful webapp that can read in qson input and display pretty-printed JSON.

 ## JSON Generator Syntax
 * Key-value pairs are designated with an equals sign ` = `